Gabber

-The word "gabber" comes from Amsterdam Bargoens slang and means "friend".
+The word gabber comes from Amsterdam Bargoens slang and means "friend".

 Gabber remains highly popular in the Netherlands, and has seen a major resurgence in recent years.
 Gabber formed as an underground, anti-establishment movement with small, underground raves, most often illegally held in empty warehouses, basements and tunnels.
 Rave parties such as Thunderdome, held by ID&T and Mysteryland, became hugely popular, eventually becoming part of mainstream Dutch culture in the 1990s.
-The music and culture quickly spread across Europe and the world, finding a home with the rave communities in countries such as the UK, Spain, Italy, USA, and Australia.
+The music and culture quickly spread across Europe and the world, finding a home with the rave communities in countries such as the UK, Spain, Italy, US, and Australia.

 Origins

-Gabber, also known as gabba, early hardcore or Rotterdam hardcore is a style of electronic music and a subgenre of hardcore techno.
-It was derived from acid house, techno and new beat in the early 1990s.
-The musical style is described as "a relentless mix of superfast BPMs, distorted kickdrums, and roared vocals".
-The music is generally between 140 up to 190 beats per minute with samples taken from films or other tracks.
+Gabber is a style of electronic music and a subgenre of hardcore.
+It was derived from house and techno, plus elements of breakbeat hardcore and new beat, in the early 1990s.
+The musical style is described as "a relentless mix of superfast BPMs, distorted kickdrums, and roared vocals", blended with house-style breakbeats and hi-hat fillers.
+The music is generally between 140 and 190 beats per minute with samples taken from films or other tracks.
+One of the most characteristic components of gabber/early hardcore first appeared in the track "Anasthasia" (1991) from T99.